-- In a large mixing bowl, whisk together the white rice flour, tapioca starch, salt, and turmeric.
+- Batter: In a large mixing bowl, whisk together the white rice flour, tapioca starch, salt, sugar, and turmeric.

-- Heat the tablespoon of oil in a non-stick skillet.
-Once hot, add the mushrooms and sautée for about 5 minutes.
+- Filling: Heat the tablespoon of oil in a non-stick skillet.
+Once hot, add the tofu and sauté for about 5 minutes, or until golden brown.

-- Cut the tofu into thin strips and add it to the skillet with the carrots.
-Sautée for another 5 minutes, you still want the carrots to be slightly crunchy.
-Remove from heat and cover to keep warm.
+- Next, add the mushrooms and carrots, and sauté for another 5 minutes.
+You still want the carrots to be slightly crunchy.
+Remove from heat and set aside.

-- To make the Bánh Xèo: heat a teaspoon of oil in a non-stick skillet over low-medium heat.
-Once hot, use a kitchen paper towel to remove excess oil.
-Pour about 1/4 cup (or less if using a small skillet) of the batter in the skillet and tilt to spread it into a very thin even layer.
-If using, sprinkle about 1 tbsp of cooked mung beans on top of the crepe.
+- To make the Bánh Xèo: heat a teaspoon of oil in a non-stick wok over medium-high heat.
+Use a kitchen paper towel to spread the oil evenly.
+Pour about ⅓ cup (or less if using a small wok) of the batter in the skillet and quickly tilt to spread it into a thin even layer.

-- Cover with a lid and cook for about 3 minutes.
-Remove the lid, arrange about 1/4 cup of sautéed mushrooms, tofu and carrots on half of the crepe.
-Top with some mung bean sprouts and cook uncovered for another 3-5 minutes, or until the crepe is golden brown and crispy.
+- Arrange about ¼ cup of the sautéed mushrooms, tofu and carrots on one half of the crepe.
+Top with some mung bean sprouts and cook uncovered for 3-4 minutes, or until the crepe is golden brown and crispy.